Baker Academic has a brand new website! Click Here To Visit: www.bakeracademic.com

 David A. deSilva

 David A. deSilva (PhD, Emory University) is Trustees' Distinguished Professor of New Testament and Greek at Ashland Theological Seminary in Ashland, Ohio.
-He is the author of more than twenty-five books, including An Introduction to the New Testament:...
+He is the author of more than thirty books on the New Testament and Second Temple Period Jewish...

 Continue reading about David A. deSilva